 Soap a commercial chemical product used for cleaning purpose, obtained from a simple chemical process.
-Making of soap is best option for a small entrepreneur as a start.
-With simple considerations, regular cleaning soaps are manufactured with less number of equipments.
-Now in market we come across wide variety of soaps.
+Making of soap is the best option for a small entrepreneur as a start.
+With simple considerations, regular cleaning soaps are manufactured with less number of equipment.
+Now in the market, we come across wide variety of soaps.
 Each classified for a particular purpose.
-Due to it demand in textile manufacturing, sanitation, food processing etc, it is a product with no loss business.
+Due to its demand for textile manufacturing, sanitation, food processing etc, it is a product with no loss business.
 For a consumer to select and use soap depends on its functional technique.
 Not all soaps are like or made in same way.
 Some general consideration can help to know and practice soap making.

 Raw Materials in Soap Making Process: